On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: The Schlicht Class

 To get around this, we conjugate so that the conjugated error is defined on a region which contains $\calK$.
 This introduces a further problem, namely that we must now cancel the conjugacy with polynomial compositions.
-A key element of the proof is viewing the expanding map as a dilation in the correct conformal coordinates.
+A key element of the proof is viewing the expanding part of the conjugacy as a dilation in the correct conformal coordinates.
 An inevitable loss of domain occurs in using these conformal coordinates, but we are, in the end, able to create a Phase II composition which corrects the error of the Phase I approximation on a (slightly smaller) compact subset of $U$.
-What allows us to control the loss of domain, is that while the loss of domain is unavoidable, the accuracy of the Phase II correction is completely at our disposal.
-This eventually allows us to control loss of domain.
-We then implement a fairly lengthly inductive argument to prove the theorem, getting better approximations to more functions in the Schlicht class with each stage in the induction, and ensuring that the region upon which the approximation holds does not shrink to nothing.\\
+What allows us to control the loss of domain, is firstly that, while some loss of domain is unavoidable, the accuracy of the Phase II correction is completely at our disposal.
+Secondly, one can show that the loss of domain will tend to zero as the size of the error to be corrected tends to zero (Lemma \ref{FittingLemma}).This eventually allows us to control loss of domain.
+We then implement a fairly lengthly inductive argument to prove the theorem, getting better approximations to more functions in the Schlicht class with each stage in the induction, while ensuring that the region upon which the approximation holds does not shrink to nothing.